 So, next time someone mentions they are looking for an adoptable pet, encourage them to adopt and use PetFinder.com as a research tool.

-And, if you’re like me, you’ll enjoy just checking out the amazing animals in your area and maybe try to find them a good home or two.
+And, if you’re like me, you’ll enjoy just checking out the amazing animals in your area and trying to find them a good home.

 Tiana Nelson is the president and COO of PawsCo, a 501(c)3 animal welfare organization based in Denver, Colorado.